-The peg solitaire is a board game for one person only which involves the movement of some pegs on board containing holes.
+Peg solitaire is a board game for one person only, which involves the movement of some pegs on board containing holes.
 Usually, in the starting situation, the board contains pegs everywhere except for the central position, which is empty.
 While there are different standard shapes for the board of the game, as illustrated in Figure 2, - the classic board is the English one (the number 4 in Figure 2).

 Figure 2.
 Possible standard shapes for the board of the peg solitaire - the number 4 is the English one.
-Figure by Julio Reis, source: https://commons.wikimedia.org/wiki/File:Peg_Solitaire_game_board_shapes.svg.
+Figure by Julio Reis, source:

+https://commons.wikimedia.org/wiki/File:Peg Solitaire game board shapes.svg.

-The goal of the game is to come to the opposite of the starting situation.
-The whole board must be full of holes except the central position, which must contain a peg.
-The goal of the game is to come to the opposite of the starting situation.
-The whole board must be full of holes except the central position, which must contain a peg.
-It is possible to apply repeatedly the same rule to reach this goal: to move a peg orthogonally over an adjacent peg into a hole, removing the jumped peg from the board.
+The game's goal is to come to the opposite of the starting situation: the whole board must be full of holes except the central position, which must contain a peg.
+It is possible to repeatedly apply the same rule to reach this goal: to move a peg orthogonally over an adjacent peg into a hole and remove the jumped peg from the board.
 Figure 3 illustrates an example of valid moves.